-The oldest among OARDC's outlying research sites, the Muck Crops Agricultural Research Station was established in 1948.
-A group of area producers called the Golden Rule Association purchased and donated 15.5 acres of prime muck soil near Celeryville to the Ohio Agricultural Experiment Station (now OARDC) for use as an experimental farm.
+The oldest among the Agricultural Reseasrch Stations on CFAES's Statewide Campus, the Muck Crops Agricultural Research Station was established in 1948.
+A group of area producers called the Golden Rule Association purchased and donated 15.5 acres of prime muck soil near Celeryville to the Ohio Agricultural Experiment Station for use as an experimental farm.
 In 2009, new facilities were built, including offices, a workshop, storage areas, a laboratory with digital microscopes, and a new greenhouse.

 Diseases are a major challenge to fresh-market vegetable production.
 OARDC plant pathologists study chemical and biological alternatives to controlling disease organisms- including resistant cultivars, proper field site selection, crop rotation, controlled moisture in the fields, and chemically treated seeds.
 OARDC and U.S. Department of Agriculture (USDA) researchers continually test new fungicides and bactericides for their efficacy against profit-cutting diseases.
 Emphasis is also placed on integrated pest management (IPM) approaches to lower chemical use and disease-forecasting systems to reduce crop losses.

 OARDC entomologists and weed scientists seek to help farmers produce healthy vegetables with fewer agrochemicals.
 Trials are conducted on insect life cycles and behavior, seed treatments, IPM methods, and pest monitoring.
 OARDC and USDA entomologists also test new insecticides for their efficacy against pests such as thrips and weevils that can decimate crops.
 Because weeds are particularly abundant in organic soils and tend to become immune to chemical herbicides, experts continually test new weed-control methods at the Station.